 Industry.
 FMCG, Supermarkets

 The Spar SaveMor brands is the low-cost affordable division of the Spar Group catering for local communities in rural, densely populated regions of South Africa.
-Mr. Albert Burger is owner of three newly opened SaveMor stores in South Africa.
+Mr. Albert Burger is owner of a newly opened SaveMor store and owns two additional Spar stores, in South Africa.

 Albert burger wanted to get an exact overview of what his bakeries are costing them in terms of energy and water use.
 In addition he wanted to find out if his solar installation met up to the technical specifications of the solar company.
 And finally he wanted to check how efficiently his solar was being used.
 All of this he wanted to monitor, see and control in one single platform.